rohskopf/modecode/README.md

 **ModeCode is available as-is and no longer maintained.
-It is written in C++ and should be installable if you are skilled in Linux and MPI applications.
+It is written in C++ and should be installable with Linux and MPI applications.
 Feel free to copy the source code in your own application as well, e.g. for finite differences or mode calculations.**

 # ModeCode